peterhinch/micropython-micro-gui/README.md

 ## 1.12 Floating Point Widgets

-The challenge is to devise a way, with two pushbuttons or an encoder, of adjusting a data value which may have an extremely large dynamic range.
+Some applications need to adjust a data value with an extremely large dynamic range.
 This is the ratio of the data value's total range to the smallest adjustment that can be made.
 The mechanism currently implemented enables a precision of 0.05%.

 Floating point widgets respond to a brief press of the `increase` or `decrease` buttons by adjusting the value by a small amount.
 A continued press causes the